Code-Institute-Submissions/bandproject-1/README.md

 I mocked up an early desktop-first layout using Balsamiq, which can be found [here](https://balsamiq.cloud/snckoo2/p15ebfw/r57E)

 # Features
+The page uses the a feature from Bootstrap, to highlight which part of the page is active on the navbar.

 # Existing Features
 Feature 1 - Carousel - allows user to see pictures of the DJ's 2019 cube which is his stage on tour, which they can scroll through.